nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes from Step 1.

 * 1c.
-InternBuddy detects that one or more of the given indexes are out of range.
+InternBuddy detects that one or more of the given indices are out of range.
     * 1c1.
 InternBuddy informs the user that the index is out of range.

       Use case resumes from Step 1.

 * 2a.
-InternBuddy detects that the internship whose details are currently displayed in the [View Panel](#setting-up-getting-started) has been deleted by this `delete-index` command.
+InternBuddy detects that the internship whose details are currently displayed in the [View Panel](#setting-up-and-getting-started) has been deleted by this `delete-index` command.
     * 2a1.
-InternBuddy resets the [View Panel](#setting-up-getting-started) to display the welcome message.
+InternBuddy resets the [View Panel](#setting-up-and-getting-started) to display the welcome message.

       Use case resumes from Step 2.